Ohio Spirits: Nocino

 Lehman and his team spend days quartering young walnuts to bathe in spirits, adding vanilla and orange peel accents.
 “You have those citrus elements coming through — that black walnut smell,” says Lehman.
 “You almost get that bitter coming in, but we have sugar in there to balance that out.”

-Released for the first time last year, Nocino quickly found a place at bars and in cocktails such as the Boulevardier, a sweet-but-rustic concoction made with rye, Nocino and an herbal Cocchi Americano or Cappelletti.
+Released for the first time in 2014, Nocino quickly found a place at bars and in cocktails such as the Boulevardier, a sweet-but-rustic concoction made with rye, Nocino and an herbal Cocchi Americano or Cappelletti.

 Watershed Distillery will release this year’s batch of Nocino in mid-November.
 For more information, visit watersheddistillery.com.